Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

     pipette.move_to(plate['A1'].bottom(2)) # move to 2mm above the bottom of well A1
     pipette.move_to(plate['A1'].top(-2))   # move to 2mm below the top of well A1

-The above commands will cause the robot's head to first move upwards, then over to above the target location, then finally downwards until the target location is reached.
+The above commands will cause the robot's head to move upwards, then above the target location, then downwards until the target location is reached.

-If instead you would like the robot to move in a straight line to the target location, you can set the movement strategy to ``'direct'``.
+To move the robot in a straight line to the target location, you can set the movement strategy to ``'direct'``.

 .. code-block:: python